One Man Band (film): Plot

-Bass, a skilled and proud street performer, plays a routine tune on his wind and percussion instruments in a deserted Italian village square in the afternoon, waiting for a pedestrian to tip him in his rusty iron cup.
+Bass, a man skilled and proud street performer, plays a routine tune on his wind and percussion instruments in a deserted Italian village square in the afternoon, waiting for a pedestrian to tip him in his rusty iron cup.
 Soon, he spots Tippy, a humble peasant girl clutching a big gold coin, intending to drop it in the large plaza fountain to make a wish.
-Bass, seizing the opportunity, immediately plays an impromptu piece, capturing the girl's attention.
+Treble, another musician, seizing the opportunity, immediately plays an impromptu piece, capturing the girl's attention.

-Just when Tippy is about to drop the coin into Bass's cup, a newcomer steps onto the scene.
-Treble, a suave and flamboyant street performer, plays a more attractive tune on his string instruments, effectively stealing Tippy's attention, much to Bass's anger.
+Just when Tippy is about to drop the coin into Bass' cup, Treble plays a more attractive tune on his string instruments, effectively stealing Tippy's attention, much to Bass' anger.
 Not to be outdone, Bass ups his ante, and Treble dares to take it even further.
 As the two unleash their arsenal of musical weapons, vying for Tippy's attention (or rather, tip), she cowers in their wild musical cacophony, and in the process, accidentally drops her coin, which falls down a drain and is lost in the village sewers.

-Heartbroken, Tippy sniffles, but then angrily demands from Treble and Bass a replacement coin for the one they made her lose.
+Heartbroken, Tippy sniffles, but angrily demands from Treble and Bass a replacement coin for the one they made her lose.
 When they come up empty-handed, Tippy takes one of Treble's violins and Bass's iron cup in an attempt to get her money back by playing solo.
-She tunes the violin and plays it like a true virtuoso, prompting a passing pedestrian to drop a large bag of gold coins onto her cup.
+She tunes the violin and plays it like a true virtuoso, prompting an unidentified passing pedestrian to drop a large bag of gold coins onto her cup.

 Elated, Tippy hugs the bag and approaches the fountain, but not before she pulls two coins out of her bag and tempts Treble and Bass.
-But as they eagerly reach out to grab the coins, she tosses them into the top of the fountain, out of reach, much to their dismay.
+But as they eagerly reach out to grab the coins, she tosses them into the top of the fountain, out of reach, much to their dismay as payback for their fighting over Tippy's earlier coin.

 In a post-credits scene, it is nighttime, with Treble standing on Bass, trying to reach the coins.
-As they start to fall backward, the film ends.
+As they start to fall backward, the short film ends.